 Changing your mind.
 You can change your mind and decide not to use the tax options within the time period just discussed.
 If you change your mind, file Form 1040X, Amended U.S. Individual Income Tax Return, with a statement saying you do not want to use the optional lump-sum treatment.
-You must pay any additional tax due to the change with the Form 1040X.
+Generally, you must pay any additional tax due to the change with the Form 1040X.

 How to report.
 If you elect capital gain treatment (but not the 10-year tax option) for a lump-sum distribution, include the ordinary income part of the distribution on Form 1040, lines 16a and 16b.
 Enter the capital gain part of the distribution in Part II of Form 4972.
+Include the tax from Form 4972, line 7, on Form 1040, line 44.

 If you elect the 10-year tax option, do not include any part of the distribution on Form 1040, lines 16a or 16b.
 Report the entire distribution in Part III of Form 4972 or, if you also elect capital gain treatment, report the capital gain part in Part II and the ordinary income part in Part III.

-Include the tax from Form 4972, line 30 on Form 1040, line 43.
+Include the tax from Form 4972, line 30 on Form 1040, line 44.

 Taxable and tax-free parts of the distribution.
 The taxable part of a lump-sum distribution is the employer's contributions and income earned on your account.
 You may recover your cost in the lump sum and any net unrealized appreciation (NUA) in employer securities tax free.

 Cost.
 In general, your cost is the total of: